 If you have your heart set on hiking Cathedral Rock and you couldn’t get a spot at Back O Beyond Road, starting at the Baldwin Trailhead is our first choice as an alternate starting point.
-It’s a longer drive but a shorter hike and you get to see Cathedral Rock both from the west and the east.
+It’s a longer drive but a shorter hike (than starting at Yavapai Point) and you get to see Cathedral Rock both from the west and the east.
 Starting at Yavapai Vista Point works if you don’t mind a longer hike.

 Tips to Have the Best Experience

 The best times for photography are at sunrise and sunset.
 Our photos were taken just past sunrise.
 If you plan to hike Cathedral Rock from the west (from the Baldwin trailhead, Red Rock Crossing, or the Crescent Moon Picnic Site), this is best in the afternoon.

 To get a parking space at the Cathedral Rock Trailhead on Back O Beyond Road, get here early, ideally by 6 am, especially during the peak travel season.

 Leave No Trace.
 Practice the seven principles of Leave No Trace.
 This includes packing out what you bring to the hiking trail, be considerate of other hikers, and staying on the trail.

 Hiking shoes.
 You can get by with a good pair of walking shoes or running shoes for this hike.
 However, hiking shoes are ideal, since the extra traction will make the rock scrambling section of this hike much easier.